gregology/gregology.github.io/_posts/2019-07-23-my-experience-with-the-australian-dva.md

 >
 > I'm no longer expecting to receive any help from the DVA.
 It's been 8.5 months since I reached out to them.
 I've invested much time and energy into getting help from the DVA but it's a sunk cost.
 Everytime I think I'm close to getting help (actually seeing a psychologist for treatment), it's a false peak.
 I wish they had just told me at the start that they weren't going to help me.
 If they had, I would be 8 months into treatment.
 All the DVA has done is slow me down from getting help.
 I am in a worse state because of the DVA.
 >
-> I doubt the DVA will contribute to the cost of my psychology treatment and after nearly 9 months, I don't have the energy to fight to get the help I need.
+> I doubt the DVA will contribute to the cost of my psychology treatment and after nearly 9 months, I don't have the energy to fight them to get the help I need.
 I don't believe that the DVA is willing or capable of helping me.
 I will continue seeking help as if the DVA doesn't exist and I will book psychology treatments that I can afford out of pocket.
-Thank you again for your help, this is a systemic problem with the DVA not Incite Solutions or your efforts.
+> Thank you again for your help, this is a systemic problem with the DVA not Incite Solutions or your efforts.
 I appreciate all you've done for me.
 >
 > Cheers, Greg.